What Kind of Propane Does a Forklift Use? (is it Hd-5, Hd-10?)

 Where to Buy HD-5 Grade Propane for Your Forklift Operation Needs

-Before you dial a nearby dealer in your location, it is better to contact National Propane Gas Association to get a referral from a reputable supplier.
+Before you dial a nearby dealer in your location, it is better to contact the National Propane Gas Association to get a referral from a reputable supplier.
 The association maintains a listing of reputable companies in every state, just give them your zip code, and they then provide the closest propane dealer in your area.

 The demand for HD-5 propane is on the rise, with the increased use in homes and commercial and industrial settings, you would expect its price to go up as well.